 4. Send Triggered Emails

-Onboarding and lead-nurturing emails are some of the most effective tools SaaS companies use in order to increase their conversion rates.
+Onboarding and lead-nurturing emails are some of the most effective tools used to increase SaaS conversion rates.
 Both during and after a free trial, your leads need to be treated with special care.
 Sometimes, all that users need is a little push in the right direction in order to be converted.

 Make sure that the autoresponders you send are optimized and tested for better results.
-For example, after a sign-up, a “welcome” email is your first introduction to the user, so it needs to be perfect – personal and memorable.
-Following the “welcome” email, you need to send some triggered emails based on your user’s actions, such as frequency of logins, completing milestones, etc. in order to make their journey personalized and case-specific to their product-use habits.
+For example, after a sign-up, a “welcome” email is your first introduction to the user.
+So it needs to be perfect – personal and memorable.
+Following the “welcome” email, you need to send some triggered emails based on your user’s actions.
+Actions include frequency of logins, completing milestones, etc. It makes their journey personalized and case-specific to their product-use habits.

 5. Shorten the Free Trial Period